 There are fewer projects that will create stress for a couple than planning a wedding.
-From the hundreds of choices to make on locations, venues, wedding party members, guest lists, colors & styles, dinners, events, menus, etc. to the delicate issues of seating plans and cutting down the invite list, things can easily become stress on steroids!
+From the hundreds of choices to make on locations, venues, wedding party members, guest lists, colors & styles, dinners, events, menus, etc. to the delicate issues of seating plans and cutting down the invite list, things can easily become stressful.

 Traditionally, the bride has taken on the lion’s share of this work, especially in the style department.
-Nowadays, and especially with Destination Weddings, couples are increasingly sharing the task list according to their time and talents.
+Especially with Destination Weddings, couples are increasingly sharing the task list according to their time and talents.

 Breaking up some of the planning areas is a good place to start.
 It will make doling out the work easier and allow you to gauge the amount of work required overall.
 Naturally, some things must be addressed by both of you such as the budget, location, accommodation, venue & honeymoon, ceremony elements, (especially if there are religious traditions involved) vows & speeches, seating plan sensitivities, and other delicate items.